 - It’s affordable.

 - The can is quite small, so you can hide it discreetly and use it in the bathroom without a partner knowing.

 - The numbing strength is also a possible problem if you spray more times than you need to.
 I found in two sessions that it numbed the penis too much and I then had trouble maintaining an erection.

 - It may produce a tingling sensation for a few minutes after you apply it.

 - It’s advised not to use it if having oral sex due to the risk of transference to

 - It’s not a cure – you’ll have to use it each time you have sex.

-Super Dragon 6000 is in my experience one of the strongest delay sprays available, and it does seem to be effective.
-It’s also one of the fastest acting as well.
-But as with most temporary delay products, the strength could pose problems for some guys.
+Super Dragon 6000 is one of the strongest delay sprays available, and it worked reasonably well for me.
+It’s also one of the fastest to take effect, even without waiting for the second dose.

 As with all the lidocaine and benzocaine desensitizing products, I imagine the strength could pose problems for some people – if you apply three sprays when you only need one, for example.

 I think the key with delay sprays generally is to start slow and work your way up.
 You won’t know until you try it how many sprays you really need, so start with one and see if that works.